Bitcoin-Basic/digital-finance-CPA/README.md

 ---

-## Module 4: Data Analytics, Interpretation, and Visualization
+## Lesson 4: Data Analytics, Interpretation, and Visualization

 ### Lessons:
 - **Data Literacy**: Importance of data skills for finance professionals to inform decision-making.